ms-iot/content/en-US/win10/samples/NodejsCylon.md

 {% include VerifiedVersion.md %}

-In this sample, you will use [Cylon](https://www.npmjs.com/package/cylon) running on a Raspberry Pi 2 to blink the LED on an Arduino (with [Firmata](https://www.npmjs.com/package/firmata) installed) once per second.
+In this sample, you will use [Cylon](https://www.npmjs.com/package/cylon) running on a Raspberry Pi 2 or 3 to blink the LED on an Arduino (with [Firmata](https://www.npmjs.com/package/firmata) installed) once per second.

 ### Hardware required
-* Raspberry Pi 2.
+* Raspberry Pi 2 or 3.
 * [Arduino Board](https://www.arduino.cc/en/main/products) (Leonardo is used in this sample).
 * USB to Micro USB cable.